Boson-fermion correspondence for Hall-Littlewood polynomials revisited: Abstract

 \section{Abstract}

-We connect twisted vertex operator presentation of Hall-Littlewood polynomials with the action of charged free fermions, describe a boson-fermion correspondence that relates twisted vertex operators with classical Heisenberg algebra.
-We also show that the elements of the orthogonal to Schur functions basis of the one-parameter deformation of the ring of symmetric functions $\Lambda[t]$ are $\tau$-functions of KP hierarchy.
+Using twists of fields of charged free fermions we revise the generalized vertex operator presentation of Hall-Littlewood polynomials, propose a new version of the deformed boson-fermion correspondence, and construct new examples of tau-functions of the KP hierarchy in the one-parameter deformation of the ring of symmetric functions $\Lambda[t]$.

-\section{introduction}

-This note was inspired by the vertex operator realization of Hall-Littlewood polynomials and the twisted version of boson-fermion correspondence developed in \cite{Jing1,Jing2} and further applied by many authors.
-We observe that the algebraic structures of these constructions are closely related to classical (non-twisted) algebra of charged free fermions.
-This allows us to simplify significantly the calculations of vertex operators, to give new insight into the algebraic structures, and to propose another version of boson-fermion correspondence directly relating the twisted vertex operators with the classical (non-twisted) Heisenberg algebra.

-In \cite{FW}, twisted vertex operators of \cite{Jing1, Jing2} were applied in interpretation of deformations of generating functions for random plane partitions.
-One of the results of \cite{FW} describes a connection between the KP hierarchy and an orthogonality condition in $\Lambda[t]$ that involves classical Schur functions $s_\lambda$ and the dual basis $S_\lambda$.
-In this note we show explicitly that $S_\lambda$'s are $\tau$-functions of KP hierarchy and find the generating function and two different vertex operator presentations of these symmetric functions.
+\section{Introduction}